This post may contain affiliate links, please see our privacy policy + disclosures for details.

 - Transfer the cake batter to the prepared baking pan, ensuring you scrape all the batter from the bowl.
 Spread the batter into the corners using the back of a wooden spoon or an offset spatula, smoothing the top.

-- Evenly distribute the cinnamon crumb topping over the batter, placing the largest lumps in each corner and a few on the sides and middle.
-Work from the edges to the center to prevent crumbs from sinking.
-Bake until a toothpick inserted in the center comes out clean, and the streusel topping is golden-brown and slightly crunchy, anywhere from 50 to 70 minutes.
-OVENS VARY so begin testing for doneness at 50 minutes and re-test every 10 minutes if additional bake time is required.
-Cool the cake in the pan on a wire rack, then cut into 15 squares.
-Dust with confectioners' sugar once completely cooled and serve.powdered sugar for dusting
+- Bake until a toothpick inserted in the center comes out clean, and the streusel topping is golden-brown and slightly crunchy, anywhere from 50 to 70 minutes.
+Your oven may bake differently than mine, so begin testing for doneness at 50 minutes and re-test every 10 minutes if additional bake time is required.

 Notes

-- For every 1 liquid measure (1 cup) of 2% or whole milk, add either a tablespoon of distilled white vinegar or a tablespoon of freshly squeezed lemon juice (no pulp).
+- To Make Homemade Buttermilk: For every 1 cup of 2% or whole milk, add either a tablespoon of distilled white vinegar or a tablespoon of freshly squeezed lemon juice (no pulp).
+Let the mixture stand for 10 minutes at room temperature.
+During this time, the acid will curdle the milk slightly.
+(I recommend using 1 1/4 cups whole milk with 1 tablespoon + 1 teaspoon of distilled white vinegar for this crumb cake recipe.)

 Nutrition